RBGKew/bioinfo-utils/docs/hatta.md

 # HATTA
-HATTA is a small (3 node, 192 core) compute cluster, which can be used by anyone at Kew.
+HATTA is a small (3 node, 192 core) compute cluster, for the use of Kew Scientists.
 It has a variety of bioinformatics and spatial analysis packages installed.
 To get access, or for general queries/software requests, please contact [Matt Clarke](mailto:m.clarke@kew.org).

-## System Overview
-![Cluster Overview] (./images/hatta_overview.png)

 ## Tech specs
-Runs Ubuntu 18.04 LTS

-Total 192 cores and 3.0 TB RAM a cross 3 nodes
+hatta runs on Ubuntu 18.04 LTS with a total of 192 cores and 3.0 TB RAM a cross 3 nodes

 Compute nodes 1 & 2, each with:
 * 4 x 22 core Intel Xeon CPU @ 2.20-3.00GHz
 * 1.0 TB RAM

 Compute node 3 with:
 * 2 x 8 core Intel Xeon CPU @ 3.20-3.60GHz
 * 1.0 TB RAM

-# Quick start Guide
+## Quick start Guide
-To get access to the bioinformatic resources contact [Matt Clarke](mailto:m.clarke@kew.org)
+To get access to both hatta and KewHPC contact [Matt Clarke](mailto:m.clarke@kew.org)

 Once you have access you can:

-## Log in
+### Log in
-### From Windows
+#### From Windows
-Using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), enter hatta into the hostname box
+Using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) in the main window enter:

+	Host: hatta
+	User: yourkewuser
+    Port: 22

 Enter "yes" or "y" if asked to confirm adding hatta to hosts list.

-log in using your username and password
+Log in using your kew password when prompted

-### From MacOS / Linux
+#### From MacOS / Linux

-open a terminal window and type
+Open a terminal window and type:

 	ssh username@hatta

 Type "yes" if prompted to confirm adding hatta to your hosts list

-enter your password.
+Enter your password.

-## Transfer Data
+### Transfer Data
-### From Windows
+#### From Windows
-using an SFTP client such as [FileZilla](https://filezilla-project.org/download.php?platform=win64)
+Using an SFTP client such as [FileZilla](https://filezilla-project.org/download.php?platform=win64)

-In Filezilla use the Quickconnect bar:
+In Filezilla use the Quickconnect bar or Site Manager and enter:

 	Host: sftp://hatta
 	Username: your Kew username
 	Password: your Kew password
 	Port: 22

-### From MacOS / Linux
+#### From MacOS / Linux
-[FileZilla](https://filezilla-project.org) also works the same on Linux and Mac.

-For larger files or many files you can use rsync via the terminal Copying to hatta:
+[FileZilla](https://filezilla-project.org) works the same on as on Windows but for larger files or whole directories you can use rsync via the terminal.

+Copying to hatta:

 	rsync -avP /local/file/or/directory username@hatta://directory/to/copy/to